VivekBadani/Navigation-and-Object-Avoidance-System/README.md

 * YOLOv3 weights

 #### Installing
-Clone this Git repository using the following command `https://github.com/VivekBadani/Navigation-and-Object-Avoidance-System.git`
+Clone this Git repository using the following command `git clone https://github.com/VivekBadani/Navigation-and-Object-Avoidance-System.git`

 Download the yolov3 weights from this [link](https://pjreddie.com/media/files/yolov3.weights) and move the downloaded weight to object-detection/model directory.